semi-lab/semi-lab.github.io/_pages/about.md

   <i>-Wolfgang Pauli-</i>
   </p>
 <p class="justified-text">
   We are committed to humbly and tirelessly tackling intricate surface structures in order to seamlessly merge surface engineering and advanced manufacturing.
-If you wish to be a part of this endeavor, please contact Dr. Akin at <a href="mailto:sakin@purdue.edu">sakin@purdue.edu</a>. </p>
+If you wish to be a part of this endeavor, please contact PRof. Akin at <a href="mailto:sakin@purdue.edu">sakin@purdue.edu</a>. </p>